saisuryachandraprasad/test_docs/docs/API Docs/free-api-features.md

 ---
 Our Open Skills program provides free access to Skills and Titles APIs.
 These APIs give you a standardized way to describe skills and job titles across your systems.

-> To learn more about the Skills API here
+> You can learn more about the Skills API here

 ## Why Use a Standard Taxonomy?